DavidWells/davidwells.io-v1/content/blog/2020-06-09-rise-of-embarrassingly-parallel-serverless-compute.md

 Is this science fiction?
 Perhaps a developer's fever dream?
 Or possibly fake news?

 None of the above.
 This is a reality today.
-This quote is an excerpt from this excellent [Standford seminar](https://www.youtube.com/watch?v=O9qqSZAny3I) by Keith Winstein where he details the research being put into the future of compute.
+This quote is an excerpt from this excellent [Stanford seminar](https://www.youtube.com/watch?v=O9qqSZAny3I) by Keith Winstein where he details the research being put into the future of compute.

 We've entered an era of the [serverless supercomputer](https://read.acloud.guru/https-medium-com-timawagner-the-serverless-supercomputer-555e93bbfa08?gi=abc7aa084f4b).